adamalbers/powershell/README.md

 E.g., If you run `importFunction getUptime` in your console, then you can run `getUptime` in the console for the rest of your session.

-## JSON Config Files, .gitignore, and Keybase.
+## JSON Config Files and Keybase.

 ### JSON Config Files
-I have started using *.json files to hold settings for these script so that I can keep them generic.
+I have started using JSON files to hold settings for these script so that I can keep them generic.
 Generally, don't put anything like a password in a plain text JSON file.

 See the Keybase section below for how I handle encrypting secure configs.